Mine action specialist

 is a typical African hoe - variations on which are used around

-One famous demining group calls them "long trowels" in their
+One famous demining group has often called them 'long trowels' in their

 accident reports.
 The heads have separated and killed a deminer,